Accenture/mercury/README.md

 Sequential non-blocking RPC reduces the effort in application modernization because we can directly port sequential legacy code from a monolithic application to the new composable cloud native design.

-Earlier we discussed “event orchestration.”
-We have an accelerator called “Event Script” that provides “event orchestration” in configuration to eliminate the most tedious coding effort.
-Event Script creates a composable application in three steps: (1) the product owner and architect describe the business transaction as a flow of events, (2) the developer converts the flow chart into event script and (3) write the individual functions for business logic.
-The system will connect the various functions together and orchestrate the event flow as a single application.

 # What is "event orchestration"?

 In traditional programming, we write code to make calls to different methods and libraries.
 In event-driven